goodwin-christopher/robofriends/README.md

 <h1>ROBOFRIENDS<h1>

-Basic react app using state and basic react syntax as well as integrating an API to filter through a database
+<p>Basic react app using state and basic react syntax as well as integrating an API to filter through a database</p>